 If you are able to go directly home, you will need someone there 24 hours per day for the first week.
-The key responsibilities are:
+The key responsibilities include:

 Do I need nursing services at home?

-Most patients and their families are surprised at how fast recovery occurs.
+Most patients and their families are surprised by how fast recovery occurs.
 If additional attention is needed, home health services may be recommended.
 A nurse may be ordered for monitoring the heart and lungs, medication management, blood draws and teaching if indicated.
-Physical and Occupational therapy can also be helpful if getting around is difficult.
-Our designated social worker will arrange these services.
+Physical and occupational therapy can also be helpful if getting around becomes difficult.
+Our designated social worker can help arrange these services for you.